 The Applicant, at his/her own expense, shall obtain a medical examination by a duly licensed physician: limited to a medical doctor, doctor of osteopathy, doctor of podiatric medicine, dentist, or doctorate level psychologist of Applicant's choice.
 A Physician's Report shall be completed for each Claimed Injury or Disease.
+In order to be eligible to apply for a disability retirement, the Physician's Report must include a prima facie showing that the Applicant is Permanently Incapacitated from the Performance of the Applicant's Usual Duties.
+Without such showing, the Application shall be rejected and dismissed in accordance with Rule 33.
+When

-When SBCERA notifies the Applicant of the requirements set forth in Rule 4, it shall concurrently furnish the Applicant with the following documents to be delivered by the Applicant to his/her physician as follows:
+SBCERA notifies the Applicant of the requirements set forth in Rule 4, it shall concurrently furnish the Applicant with the following documents to be delivered by the Applicant to his/her physician as follows: